equinusocio/astorinomattia.com/src/blog/css-stacking-context-made-easy.md

 permalink: ''

 ---
-If `z-index: 99999;` is something that you face often when you work with CSS, this article is for you.
+If `z-index: 99999;` is something that you write often when you work with CSS, this story is for you.
 We will see how to handle the `z-index` and the stacking context in your CSS.

 ## Stacking context